 Process and Documents

-The certificate program will admit 10 religious Latina/Latin American sisters who are currently serving in the United States.
-Thus, Sisters must apply for admission into the program.
-Applications for admission will be open until March 31, 2023.
-Applicants will be notified of admission by April 15, 2023.
+The certificate program previously admitted 10 religious Latina/Latin American sisters who were currently serving in the United States.
+Thus, Sisters had to apply for admission into the program.

 - Application for Admission to The Certificate in Intercultural Ministry Program